Updated: Mar 22

 *Masks are great as they can address many concerns.
 I have dry skin so I love using hydrating masks.
 I usually do a mask once a week after I exfoliate so I remember to do it.

 *Getting facials monthly can do A LOT for your skin and are necessary for truly cleaning out your pores as well as addressing many different concerns.
 Facials are not just great for removing blackheads, they can also be very relaxing and be a much-needed respite from daily life.
-If you're unable to go to a spa once a month or even quarterly for a facial then I suggest doing the next best thing, an "At Home Facial" as laid out below.
+If you're unable to go to a spa once a month or even quarterly for a facial then I suggest doing the next best thing, an "At Home Facial" as laid out above.